Frequently Asked Questions

 Do people still use paper calendars?

 While our calendar has both male and female fans, we’ve noticed that wives and mothers are particularly fond of the Calendar of Liturgical Seasons.
 Whoever has taken on the job of keeping the family organized loves using the calendar as a hub of information for the family.
 They have long been training their family members to “check the calendar.”
-Now they have calendar that is designed in such a way to prioritize the spiritual life as they write in their temporal obligations.
+Now they have a calendar that is designed in such a way to prioritize the spiritual life as they write in their temporal obligations.
 Some families begin the year by writing in birthdays and namedays of the family and extended family.
 Others use a distinct pen color for each person's activities.
-Some friends use the calendar exclusively for menu planning!
+Some friends use the calendar exclusively for menu planning.